-Backscatter from marks (regions) identified as SBW was then integrated to produce an estimate of acoustic density (in m-2).
+Backscatter from marks (regions) identified as SBW was then integrated to produce an estimate of acoustic density (m-2).
 During integration, acoustic backscatter was corrected for a systematic error in ES60 and ES70 data (Ryan & Kloser 2004) and calculated sound absorption by seawater.
-In July 2013, an error was found in the software that applied the triangle wave correction for short files (less than 1360 pings), where the correction could not be established from the data.
-This bug led to a small negative bias in estimates of backscatter (i.e., biomass was underestimated) and affected all previous Bounty surveys from industry vessels.
-The bug was fixed before analysis of the 2013 data and all previous surveys were re-converted and re-integrated by O'Driscoll et al. (2015).

 The estimated sound absorption was 9.47 dB km-1, which was the same value used for previous Bounty surveys (O'Driscoll 2011a), and was based originally on data collected on the Campbell Island Rise in 2006 (O'Driscoll et al. 2007).
 No correction was applied for vessel motion.
 A Microstrain 3DM-GX1 gyro-enhanced orientation sensor was used to record vessel motion on FV Tomi Maru 87 in 2006, but O'Driscoll et al. (2006) found that correcting for the effects of vessel motion (Dunford 2005) had very little effect (less than 1%) on biomass estimates in good weather and sea conditions because of the relatively shallow depth.
-Motion sensors were not fitted to FV Tomi Maru 87 in 2013.
+Motion sensors were not fitted to FV Tomi Maru 87 in 2015.